idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ![Lift Curves CART](GiveMeSomeCredit/both_cart_lift.png "CART Lift Curve")

-Noting the lift values on the right scale in the charts, the second generation lift curve was more efficient at predicting.
+Noting the lift values on the right scale in the charts, the second generation lift curve was more efficient at predicting for the CART models.

 ![Lift Curves logreg](GiveMeSomeCredit/both_logreg_lift.png "LogReg Lift Curves")